jasonumiker/docker-ecs-immersion/README.md

 ### Example of running stock nginx from Docker Hub

 1. Run `docker run -d -p 8080:80 --name nginx nginx:latest` to run nginx in the background as a daemon as well as map port 8080 on our host to 80 in the container
+    1. The -d is to run it as a daemon (in the background), the -p maps the host port 8080 to 80 in the container, --name gives us a name we can run further docker commands against easily and then the image repository and tag we want to run.
     1. Run `docker ps` to see our container running
     1. Click on the `Preview` menu in the middle of the top bar then choose `Preview running application`.
 This opens a proxied browser tab on the right to show what is running on localhost port 8080 on our Cloud9 EC2 instance.
-Click the `Pop Out Into New Window` icon in the upper right hand corner of that right pane to give it its own tab then close the preview tab.
+Click the `Pop Out Into New Window` icon in the upper right-hand corner of that right pane to give it its own tab then close the preview tab.
     1. Run `docker logs nginx --follow` to tail the logs the container is sending to STDOUT (including its access logs)
     1. Refresh the preview in the separate browser tab a few times and then come back to see the new log line entries
         1. **NOTE** For some reason refreshing this within Cloud9 sometimes doesn't leave these log lines - do it in the separate tab within your browser
     1. Press Ctrl-C to exit the log tailing
-    1. Run `docker exec -it nginx /bin/bash` to open a shell *within* our container
+    1. Run `docker exec -it nginx /bin/bash` to open a shell *within* our container (-it means interactive)
     1. Run `cd /usr/share/nginx/html` then `cat index.html` to see the content the nginx is serving which is part of the container.
     1. Run `echo "Test" > index.html` and then refresh the browser preview tab to see the content change
         1. If we wanted to commit this change to the image as a new layer we could do it with a `docker commit` - otherwise it'll stay in this container but be reverted if you go back to the image.
     1. Run `exit` to exit our interactive shell
 1. Run `docker stop nginx` to stop our container
-1. Run `docker ps -a` to see that our container is still there but stopped.
+1. Run `docker ps -a` (-a means all including the stopped containers) to see that our container is still there but stopped.
 At this point it could be restarted with a `docker start nginx` if we wanted.
 1. Run `docker rm nginx` to remove the stopped container from our machine then another `docker ps -a` to confirm it is now gone
 1. Run `docker images` to see that the nginx:latest image is there there cached
 1. Run `docker rmi nginx:latest` to remove the nginx image from our machine's local cache